bls/node-yafp/README.md

 * Add support for upstream proxy-auth
 * NTLM proxy auth?
 * Maybe use proxy-agent, node-proxying-agent or http-proxy-agent instead of tunnel-agent?
+* Ensure SSLv2 works, by enabling insecure protocols for the https server
+    * Srsly, how to test that though?
+Hardly anything supports it anymore...
+* Something like a "conntrack" table, enabling debug context across CONNECT
+* Test that server name is correctly recovered from the SNI server name if it's not present in a host header or whatnot.
+Basically: openssl s_client -connect localhost:6667 -servername www.google.com GET / HTTP/1.0 -> should return page.
+* Ohhh looks like we need a connection table; what about non HTTPs connect?